-Choose a strong password
+1. Choose a strong password to protect your account.

-When you look at your profile on the Skype program, you can see what parts of your profile are "Public" (anyone who finds you on Skype can see them), which ones can only be seen by your "Contacts", and which ones are "Private" (so that only you can see them).
+When you look at your profile on the Skype program, you can see what parts of your profile are "Public" (anyone who finds you on Skype can see them), which ones can only be seen by your "Contacts," and which ones are "Private" (so that only you can see them).
 If you don't want certain people seeing certain information about you, then you don't have to enter it.
 Also, there are some information fields, highlighted in black, where you can choose who can see the information.
 Click them to choose between Contacts or Private.

 In the Privacy category under the Privacy Settings sub-category, there are all sorts of ways to control how private Skype is for you.
 You can limit who can send you phone calls or instant messages to people in your "Contacts" list, and you can limit who can automatically send you video or a shared screen (without you having to approve it) to just your contacts, or nobody at all.
-You can choose how long Skype keeps a record of your instant messages, and delete that record if you wish.
+You can choose how long the software keeps a record of your instant messages, and delete that record if you wish.

-Skype lets you do certain things without having to approve them in order to streamline your experience, but this can leave you open to getting calls, messages, or computer files from suspicious -- and potentially dangerous -- people.
+Skype lets you do certain things without having to approve them in order to streamline your experience, but this can leave you open to getting calls, messages, or computer files from suspicious — and potentially dangerous — people.
 Two particular settings can help with this.